an3l/mariadb.org-tools/anel/semisync-blog/semisync-blog.md

 ## Conclusion and further readings
-Special thanks to Brandon & (others) for reviewing this blog post.
+Special thanks to @TODO "ask Brandon, Kristian, staff" for reviewing this blog post.
 If you come across any problems in this blog, with the design, or edge cases that don’t work as expected, please let us know.
 You are welcome to chat about it on Zulip.
 As always you can use our JIRA bug/feature request in the MDEV project for any bug/feature request you may encounter.

 - This blog closes [MDBF](https://jira.mariadb.org/browse/MDBF-573). (this will not be part of the blog)